jmiseikis/ur5_inf3480/README.md

 You can check out the source code: git clone https://github.com/jmiseikis/ur5_inf3480.git

-If you make any modifications and updates, please feel free to fork the repository and commit them!
+If you make any modifications and updates, please feel free to fork the repository and send pull request!
 Especially as suggestions for additions for next year students, it’s highly appreciated!